gchq/Gaffer/doc/src/main/resources/dev/walkthrough/Schemas.md

 - timestampProperty - if you are using timestamp property in your graph, then set this timestampProperty field to that property name so Gaffer knows to treat that property specially.
 - aggregate - this is true by default.
 If you would like to disable aggregation for this element group set this to false.

-These 2 fields can go in the Elements Schema however, we have split them out into separate Schema files Validation and Aggregation so the logic doesn't complicate the Elements schema.'
+These 2 optional fields are for advanced users.
+They can go in the Elements Schema however, we have split them out into separate Schema files Validation and Aggregation so the logic doesn't complicate the Elements schema.
-- validateFunctions - an array of selections and predicates to be applied to the element as a whole.
+- validateFunctions - an array of selections and predicates to be applied to an element.
 This allows you to validate based on multiple properties at once - like check a timestamp property together with a time to live property to check if the element should be aged off.
 Individual property validation is best done as a validateFunction in the property type definition in Types schema.
-- aggregateFunctions - an array of selections and binary operators to be applied to the element as a whole.
+- aggregateFunctions - an array of selections and binary operators to be applied to an element.
 This allows you to aggregate based on multiple properties at once.
+It is important to note that different types of properties (groupBy, non-groupBy, visibility, timestamp) cannot be aggregated in the same aggregate function.
 Individual property aggregation is best done as a aggregateFunction in the property type definition in the Types schema.

 Here is an example of an Elements schema